 This course provides an introduction to Java programming and object-oriented programming paradigm and application development.
 All fundamental programming concepts including classes and objects, control structures, loops, and arrays are covered.
-Advanced topics include exception
+Advanced topics include exception handling.
+Lab exercises range from the creation and use of java classes to writing completely independent programs.

-CIS 219 - Object-Oriented Programming Using VB.NET 3 semester credit hours
+CIS 219 - Object-Oriented Programming Using VB.NET

 This course introduces the fully object-oriented feature of Visual Basic .Net.
-Upon completion of this course, students will be able to develop applications that run under Windows the complexity generally associated without with programming.
+Upon completion of this course, students will be able to develop applications that run under Windows without the complexity generally associated with programming.
 With very little effort, students can design a screen that holds standard elements such as buttons, check boxes, radio buttons, text boxes and list boxes.
-Each of these objects can be programmed to perform as a "standard " Window user interface.
+Each of these objects can be programmed to perform as a "standard" Window user interface.